 Once the molecular data sets are prepared, the scientists apply classical and deep learning techniques, deriving valuable insight for each patient subpopulation.
 This insight allows the team to identify subpopulations that may better respond to specific treatment options.
 This way, Pfizer personalizes drug delivery, which reduces the chances of side effects.

-Last year, Pfizer partnered with Tempus, an AI-powered precision medicine company, to take its personalization efforts to a new level.
+Last year, Pfizer partnered with Tempus, an AI-powered precision medicine company, to enhance its personalization efforts.

 While the approach is a game changer, the company acknowledges the problems that come with it.